clustervision/trinityX/doc/configuration.rst

 Role specific variables
 ~~~~~~~~~~~~~~~~~~~~~~~

-Listed bellow is a list of options that each ansible role in TrinityX supports.
+Below is a list of options that each ansible role in TrinityX supports.

 The default values for each variable are set in `site/controller.yml`.
 For the sake of simplicity, not all variables appear in that file.
 You can find those missing variables and their defaults in the ansible role itself, in defaults directory (`site/roles/trinity/*/defaults/main.yml`).